steadramon/ESPGeiger/README.md

 ![Build](https://github.com/steadramon/ESPGeiger/workflows/Build/badge.svg?branch=main)
 # <img src="https://raw.githubusercontent.com/steadramon/ESPGeiger/main/docs/img/ESPGeiger.svg" width="30px"/> ESPGeiger

 ESPGeiger is a project for collecting, calculating and reporting from Geiger counters with a pulse output signal.
-Some serial counters are support, for example the GC10 range.
+Some serial counters are supported, for example the GC10 range.
 The firmware is written to be installed onto the common esp8266 and esp32 boards.

 - 😃  Easy to install and configure - contribute to monitoring!